-If your journey takes you outside of the EU, you'll need an International Driving Permit (IDP).
+If your journey takes you abroad, you may need an International Driving Permit (IDP) to hit the road.
+You can check with the Post Office.
 This, together with your driving licence allows you to drive a private vehicle in that country.

 The requirements can vary from one country to another, but at the very least, you will need third party cover.

 As long as you already have UK comprehensive car insurance or third party, fire and theft insurance, your policy should provide at least the minimum level of cover required when you drive in Europe.

 But don't assume your UK policy will provide the same level of cover in Europe as it does in the UK.
 If you have comprehensive cover in the UK, your insurer may only provide third party cover in Europe as part of your policy.

 Third party insurance provides cover for other people and vehicles involved in an accident that is your fault, but it won't provide cover for you.

 This could leave you seriously out of pocket if your car is damaged whilst you're away.
 Not to mention spoiling or curtailing your holiday.

 For peace of mind, check to see if your car insurance policy already covers you to drive in Europe.
 If necessary, ask your insurance company to extend your comprehensive insurance to cover you whilst driving in Europe or add it on as an optional extra.